Environmental permits: when and how you are charged

 If your application is for the permanent deposit of waste on land as a recovery activity you must provide a WRP.
 Your WRP demonstrates that you are carrying out a waste recovery activity.
 You can submit your WRP either at the pre-application stage or as part of your application.

 The Environment Agency recommends that you submit the WRP at the pre-application stage so they can assess it before you submit your permit application.
-If you submit the WRP with a new permit application and the Environment Agency assess the activity as disposal, they will refuse the application and retain the charge.
-The Environment Agency will not issue a deposit for recovery permit where they assess the WRP proposal as a disposal activity.
+If you submit the WRP with a new permit application and the Environment Agency concludes the activity is disposal, they will refuse the application and retain the charge.
+The Environment Agency will not issue a deposit for recovery permit where they consider the WRP proposal to be a disposal activity.

 The Environment Agency will charge £1,231 to assess each new, varied or revised WRP you submit.